sigreen-nokia/remote-management-tsa/README.md

 * A client server tool which provides MGMT access on demand, without using any inbound ports.
 * It is written in line with TSA regs, specifically Managagement Access Requirements.
+* The created ops user is locked down, only able to run mgmt-access.py
+* Everything is daemon based, so will survive restarts etc.
 * The tool runs on Ubuntu Linux
-* The created ops user is locked down, only able to run mgmt-access.py
 * The install options are automated and will prompt you for the configuration values
 * All values are configurable during the installation
 * The default outbound port from the mgmt_server to the mgmt_client is 9000 tcp (no inbound ports are required)